HarshiniBhat/CIFAR10/README.md

 | **CONVLUTION 13** |  8 | 4  |	24 | 16	| 1 | 3	| 2 |	4 |	8 |	39 |	47 |
 | **CONVLUTION 14** |  4 | 4  |	16 | 16	| 1 | 3	| 1 |	8 |	8 |	47 |	63 |
 | **CONVLUTION 14** |  4 | 4  |	16 | 10	| 1 | 3	| 1 |	8 |	8 |	63 |	79 |

+Analysis :
+With a total of 84,904 parameters the model reached an accuracy of 85.9% within 100 epochs.

 ## Loss and Accuracy Curve
 ![](img/LossAccu.png)